anastassiavybornova/knudepunkter/docs/HOWTO_macOS.md

 <p align="center"><img alt="Running the scripts in the QGIS Python console" src="/docs/screenshots/qgis-run.png" width=80%></p>

 **Troubleshooting**
+* Note that for some of the scripts, run time could take up to several minutes, and QGIS may become unresponsive while the script is running.
+* Note that for some of the scripts, a stable internet connection is required.
 * If the script `05_compute_slope.py` script fails to run - please try again! (it sometimes requires several attempts)

 ***